harjot-oberai/Long-Shadows/README.md

 # Limitations

+1. The library uses native code to make calculations faster.
+This will result in a larger apk size if `unversalApk` is built (APK for all architectures).
+So to reduce apk size, you may need to build separate apks for different architecture using ABI filters in `build.gradle` fo your app.
+See [build.gradle](/app/build.gradle) for more details.

 # Credits

 1. **Piyush Mehrotra** ( [Codeforces](http://codeforces.com/profile/hm_98), [CodeChef](https://www.codechef.com/users/hm_98), [Github](https://github.com/hm98) ) : Implementation of algorithm to find the shadow paths from pixel array.
 This library would not have been possible without his talent and hard work.